4 things I did to get toddlers engaged in fun physical activity at home

 1. Cleared space

-If you have a basement, an empty room, or anywhere that isn’t the usual play space, I would suggest using this area.
+If you have a basement, empty room, or anywhere that isn’t the usual play space, I suggest using this area.
 Knowing how distracted the little ones can get by their favourite toys, I cleared space in our living room and draped some blankets over the toy shelves so that everyone could focus on the awesome activity.

 2. Changed up wording